rochoa85/PepFun2/README.md

 Then we can create the object using a sequence as input.

-**NOTE 3:** Something important is to provide the path to the auxiliar path depending where it is located in your system after installation.
+**NOTE 3:** Something important is to provide the path of the auxiliar folder depending where of its in the system.
 The folder is included in the code.

 ```Python
 # The auxiliar path folder can be changed depending on your system